 If you or your company have done (or are currently doing) work for a client but are no longer being paid as agreed upon for that work, you may be wondering how to recover your unpaid invoices.

 As the hired worker or business, the most important thing is to make sure that your invoice or debt is receiving the right attention at the right time.
-Simple things, like getting invoices out promptly, making sure the payment due date is clearly identified, and making sure the payment process is easy by giving bank details, can all help avoid having to go through the process of debt collection for unpaid invoices.
+Simple things, like getting invoices out promptly, making sure the payment due date is clearly identified, and making sure the payment process is easy by giving bank details, can all help avoid having to go through the commercial debt recovery process for unpaid invoices.

-	However, no matter how good that side of the process is, there are some instances where the customer is simply not paying up, and you need to take further action towards legal debt recovery.
+However, no matter how good that side of the business debt recovery process is, there are some instances where the customer is simply not paying up, and you need to take further action towards legal debt recovery.

 How to Recover Unpaid Invoices

 Before you consider unpaid invoice legal action, you should take a few steps to minimise the chances of missing out on payment and ensure that you have done everything you can before involving debt collection for an unpaid invoice.

 - Make your expectations clear and lay out your standard payment plan, whether you have a time frame or require a deposit.

 - Warn your customers about your protocol for collecting unpaid invoices.